borisd13/RoboND-DeepLearning-Project/README.md

 The current architecture can only detect 2 types of objects (tracked person and non-tracked person), the remaining class being used for the background.
 New masks could be created to detect any type of object (tree, cat…).
 However, in order to use the same neural network to detect many different objects or people, we would need to add more classes (and masks) to our final layer.

 It is to be noted that the network is trained on one specific person.
 However, if that person changed clothes, it would most likely fail as it has been trained on a single outfit.
 The network could also fail if the environment (place, weather, day/night) changed as it has not been trained in other conditions.

+The type of architecture chosen, with encoder/decoder blocks, is typically used for:
+- semantic segmentation such as this project, for which we try to identify a class for each pixel
+- autoencoders, for which we try to reduce the number of parameters to later, reconstruct the image.
+The main difference here would be that we would also considerably reduce the depth since we want to reproduce the original image with as few features as possible
+- unsupervised training, for which we apply the same ideas as autoencoders to create a subset of features that we can use to define categories and classify images
+A common issue with this type of architecture is the difficulty to recreate